Image © ITV Studios, 1969

 Died: 28/12/1990, London, England

-Edward Brayshaw was a good, solid actor, and in his younger days, blessed with striking good looks.
+Edward Brayshaw was a dependable character actor, and in his younger days, blessed with striking good looks.
 He was born in 1933 in Australia but was actually brought up in New Zealand.
 Edward made his screen debut during the 1950s, with one of his early roles coming in 1957 in the television play Sound of Thunder for Australian state broadcaster ABC.
 Between then and 1963 he appeared in a number of largely forgotten television plays.
 His first well-remembered role was as the lead Harry Brent in the thriller series A Man Called Harry Brent in 1965; the series also featured a young Gerald Harper.
 The following year, Edward played Rochefort in the serial The Three Musketeers (1966-67), which featured early roles for Jeremy Brett and Brian Blessed.
 Edward would also feature in its sequel, The Further Adventures of the Three Musketeers, in 1967.
 Other guest appearances included in two Doctor Who serials (The Reign of Terror and The War Games), The Champions and in 1975 he was cast as Harold Meaker in the children's television series Rentaghost.
 By now, Edward was rapidly putting on weight and perhaps sadly it is for his Rentaghost role that he is perhaps best remembered today.

 Sadly, little is known of his personal life.
 He made his final screen appearance in Uncle Jack and Operation Green, a family fantasy series.
 Edward would die later that year of throat cancer, aged just fifty-seven; a memorable actor who sadly faded away too early after a promising start.